Multi-type random game dynamics: limits at discontinuities and cyclic limits: Turn-by-turn dynamics among multi-type players

 Every agent chooses an action that maximizes its type-dependent utility function.
 If the agent is of type $\t$, i.e., if $F(t+1) = \t$, then it chooses an action $A(t+1)$ that maximizes the utility function $u_\t$:

-In the above, the \textit{ties are broken by assuming that the players randomly (uniformly) choose one among the maximizers in~\eqref{ratioanl_decision}.} As already mentioned, the utilities are realized by the player either immediately or after all the players have chosen their actions, i.e., at the end of the game (and such differences have no impact on the game dynamics).
+In the above, the \textit{ties are broken by assuming that the players choose the smallest index among the maximizers in~\eqref{ratioanl_decision}.} As already mentioned, the utilities are realized by the player either immediately or after all the players have chosen their actions, i.e., at the end of the game (and such differences have no impact on the game dynamics).

 Next, we describe in detail the evolution of the aggregate population measure $\Romga(t)$ defined in \eqref{Eqn_Romga}.
 Observe that its $a$-th component $\Romgac^a(t)$ is the fraction of players within the overall population who have chosen action $a$, up to time $t$, and is given by (see \eqref{eqn_barN}):